 Stage 2: Long-CoT & 3D-Resampler.
-Building on versatile foundations from the previous stage, we then cultivate specialized skills to support long reasoning mode, high-frame-rate and long video understanding.
-First, we introduce Long-CoT warm-up instructions into the SFT data.
+Building on versatile foundations from the previous stage, we then cultivate specialized skills to support long reasoning mode, high frame rate, and long video understanding.
+First, we unlock advanced reasoning by introducing the Long-CoT warm-up instructions into the SFT data.
 This encourages the model to perform an explicit step-by-step thinking process, incorporating cognitive patterns such as reflection and backtracking, which are vital for the long reasoning mode.
-Second, we enhance its temporal understanding by upgrading the architecture from 2D to 3D-Resampler and introducing high-frame-rate and long video data.
+Second, we enhance its temporal understanding by upgrading the architecture from 2D to 3D-Resampler and introducing high frame rate and long video data.
 Due to the unified design, we find that such an upgrade can be achieved efficiently with a small amount of high-quality video data.